 Game Changer Paris brings cycling and sports to women and girls

 She had never learned to ride a bike.
 Never had the chance.
-Now, 36-year-old Saoud from Paris uses her bike for almost everything.
+Now, 36-year-old Souad from Paris uses her bike for almost everything.
 "It has given me a lot of self-confidence."
-Saoud is one of the 95 women and girls from the French capital participating in the social community project of NOC*NSF: Game Changer, leading up to the Games.
+Souad is one of the 95 women and girls from the French capital participating in the social community project of NOC*NSF: Game Changer, leading up to the Games.

 Seizing the Opportunity